 - This is a PowerPoint presentation that includes two short videos.
 It was created to assist government organizations in educating staff who come in contact with the public on how to respond optimally to a person who may be exhibiting signs of a mental health challenge which includes substance misuse.
 It can be used for other groups as well.

-- The Executive Director and Board of Directors of the AMWA are available to make presentations to groups on various topics
+- The Executive Director, Board of Directors, and our Speakers Bureau of the AMWA are available to make presentations to groups on various topics.

 For more information on any of these programs please contact: